 - Outer Banks season 2 gets a release date

-- Cobra Kai season 4 drops on December 31!
+Cobra Kai season 4 was released December 31.

-The first Cobra Kai teaser trailer dropped on May 27 and confirmed the return of Terry Silver (Thomas Ian Griffith).
-First, Silver goes over his abiding philosophy — extreme situations require extreme measures.
+Silver's return was first confirmed by the first Cobra Kai season 4 teaser trailer.
+In that clip, Silver goes over his abiding philosophy — extreme situations require extreme measures.
 "Now the real pain begins," the teaser warns.

-A second teaser trailer, which came out August 5, is all about the epic fight that lays ahead for Johnny, Daniel and their combined dojos.
+A second teaser trailer gave us a sneak peek at the epic fight ahead for Johnny, Daniel and their combined dojos.
 The cast members kick and punch and there's a brief glimpse of new footage.

 Cobra Kai season 4 cast

-The cast of Cobra Kai season 4 will continue to be headlined by William Zabka as Johnny and Ralph Macchio as Daniel LaRusso.
+The cast of Cobra Kai season 4 is headlined by William Zabka as Johnny and Ralph Macchio as Daniel LaRusso.